evolvingstuff/vdw2/content/posts/parkinsons-disease-25-percent-more-likely-if-air-pollution-likely-lower-vitamin-d.md

 * "In total, researchers identified 83,674 Medicare beneficiaries with incident Parkinson’s disease, with  **434**  new cases per 100,000 people in the highest exposure group, compared with  **359**  new cases per 100,000 people in the lowest-exposure group.
 The relative risk for Parkinson’s disease increased in the highest quartile of PM2.5 by 25%, compared with the lowest quartile after adjusting for factors such as age, smoking status, and health care usage (95% confidence interval, 20%–29%)."

- **Comment by VitaminDWiki%%%Due to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution**
+ **Comment by VitaminDWikiDue to less getting outdoors due to air pollution and less vitamin D from the sun due to the pollution**

 ---